connectivecpp/chops-net-ip/README.md

 Using Boost libraries instead of `std::optional` (and similar C++ 17 features) is also an option, and should require minimal porting.

-While the main production branch of Chops will always be developed and tested with C++ 17 features (and the latest compilers), alternative branches and forks for older compiler versions are expected.
+While the main production branch of Chops will always be developed and tested with C++ 17 features (and relatively current compilers), alternative branches and forks for older compiler versions are expected.
 In particular, a branch using Martin's libraries and general C++ 11 (or C++ 14) conformance is expected for the future, and collaboration (through forking, change requests, etc) is very welcome.
 A branch supporting a pre-C++ 11 compiler or language conformance is not likely to be directly supported through this repository (since it would require so many changes that it would result in a defacto different codebase).

 # Dependencies

 The libraries and API's have minimal library dependencies.
-Currently the non-test code depends on the standard C++ library and Chris Kohlhoff's `networking-ts-impl` (see References Section below).
+Currently the non-test code depends on the standard C++ library and Chris Kohlhoff's `networking-ts-impl` library (see References Section below).

 The test suites have additional dependencies, including Phil Nash's Catch 2.0 for the unit test framework (see Reference Section below).
-Various tests for templatized queues use Martin Moene's `ring_span` library for fixed buffer queue semantics.
+Various tests for templatized queue container types use Martin Moene's `ring_span` library for fixed buffer queue semantics.

 # References